xmidt-org/docs/content/docs/operating/getting_started/tr1d1um.md

 ```yaml
 targetURL: http://SCYTALE_HOSTNAME:PRIMARY_PORT
 ```
-Where SCYTALE_HOSTNAME is your DNS record, docker container, or ip address listening on the PRIMARY_PORT.
+Where SCYTALE_HOSTNAME is your Scytale DNS record, docker container, or ip address listening on the PRIMARY_PORT.

 _**NOTE**_: if you have domain or host certificates available, we recommend